How Reduced Blood Sugar Lowers BP And Cardiovascular Risks

 • The renal threshold for glucose is the blood glucose level at which kidneys start to excrete glucose in the urine.

-• When blood sugar spikes above this threshold, excess glucose is excreted, temporarily lowering blood glucose.
+• Excess glucose is excreted when blood sugar spikes above this threshold, temporarily lowering blood glucose.

 • However, frequent spiking over this threshold can strain the kidneys, and glucose excretion alone isn’t enough to sustain blood sugar.